jjwall/jjwall.github.io/writings/poetry/2025/a-creative-meditation.md

 <i><b>“A Creative Meditation”</b></i><br>
 <i>April 5th, 2025 in the Year of Our Lord</i>

-> This is the Seal of Cub, the Evermore Lion-Child and an Invocation of its Spirit.
+> This is the Seal of Cub, the Lion-Child of Evermore, and an Invocation of its Spirit.
 Please feel free to use these tools as part of your creative endeavors.
 Whenever you feel a creative block—try meditating on this Sigil and chanting this Poetic Verse!

 <p align="center">
     <img